Noldorin/BallsAndHoops/README.md

 Therefor I provide a vector<Ball> list in the player object that would be very easy to add found balls to as they are popped off the BallLists of the various hoops.
-However none of the methods in this class actually performs those actions.
+However, none of the methods in this class actually performs those actions.